globalconceptsmediallc-oss/gcm-operating-system-app/docs/START_HERE.md

 # GCM OS — START HERE

+**Version:** 2.0

 **Status:** Active Development

 ---

-## AI Startup Instructions
+# AI Startup Instructions

 You are continuing an existing software project.

-This document is the source of truth for the current development session.
+This document is the authoritative starting point for every development session.

-Do not redesign the product.
+Read the referenced project documents before making recommendations or code changes.

+If any previous conversation or AI memory conflicts with these documents, these documents take precedence.

-Do not revisit completed architectural decisions.
+Do not redesign completed architecture.

-Do not summarize documentation unless requested.
+Do not revisit locked decisions unless required.

-Continue the current sprint from the last completed task.
+Continue the current sprint from the last completed production milestone.

 Recommend only the highest-value next file.

 Complete one file at a time.

-Provide complete fresh-install file replacements.
+Provide complete fresh-install file replacements only.

 Deploy.
 Test.